hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 Mapping of ***informal settlements*** with satellite imagery is a long-standing practice, but such methods could be enhanced through web-scraped real-estate data.
 This project would build a web scraper to house and apartment adverts for a selected city in Africa/Latin America/Middle East.
 The scraper should download all adverts in the city during a recent period (ideally 3 years or more); and map all the adverts.
 The project should test the feasibility of estimating informal tenure from this information.
 Using gridded population estimates (e.g. from Facebook), the team would calculate the ratio of real estate adverts with population density.
 This ratio could serve as an input to machine learning models aimed at mapping informal settlements.

+The team selected Johannesburg, SA for purposes of prototyping.
+Johannesburg meets multiple criteria.
+It is a major population center in a developing economy.
+This is a client criterion.
+For data-availability purposes, SA is the most-developed economy on the Africa continent.

 ## Elaboration.